smu-chile/unidata_advanced_analytics/docs/upload_docker_images.md

 # How to upload Docker images to GCP

-**NOTE:** For all the commands below, `PROJECT_NAME` is the name of the project in which you are working with hyphens instead of underscores
+**NOTE:** For all the commands below, `PROJECT_NAME` is the name of the project in which you are working with hyphens instead of underscores.
+After you build the image you must **disable** `containerd` from the configurations page in Docker Desktop for the images to be built in `application/vnd.docker.distribution.manifest.v2+json` format.

 ## Building and testing the image
 First of all, its necessary to build the image using: